martinsolent/figma/docs/comp_props/child_4.md

 ![](../images/v_2/v_2-42.png)

-And an expanded like this:
+And unexpanded like this - note the layer/component name structure:

 ![](../images/v_2/v_2-43.png)

 ---

-##  Create outlined buttons
+##  Create Outlined Button Types

 Create a fourth button variant - select the icon and change it to black and do the same for the text label

 ![](../images/v_2/v_2-45.png)

-Fill the buttons frame and add a black stroke
+Fill the button's frame white and add a black stroke

 ![](../images/v_2/v_2-58.png)